kualta/core/README.md

 > **MSVC** compilation is possible, but not guaranteed

 > Note: Make sure you're using 64bit version of your compiler of choice

+If you experience any problems with building the engine feel free to open an issue.
+This would help us make building process as smooth as possible

 ### Using the engine